At AISP, we help government agencies, university partnerships, and community initiatives share and integrate data to improve outcomes.

 Data does not make meaning, people do, and there is absolutely no use integrating data if it will not be used to drive decisions.
 But how sites leverage cross-agency data to create impact varies widely.
 AISP helps sites start small for quick wins and steadily build a culture of data use and cross-agency learning to drive policy and program improvement.

-To learn more about these five key considerations, explore our Introduction to Data Sharing.
+To learn more about these five key components, explore our Quality Framework for Integrated Data Systems.